pingcap/tidb-dev-guide/src/understand-tidb/cbo.md

 In the figure, the black font operator is a logical operator(e.g, `Agg`, `Join` and `DS`), the blue font is a physical operator(e.g, `Stream Agg`, `Hash Join` and `Index Scan(a)`...), and the yellow arrow is an operator for which the cost has been calculated.
 And the red dashed arrow is not in compliance with `prop` operator.
 The font on the arrow describes the property requirements for the lower operators(e.g, `s.a` means the the output of the lower operator needs to be ordered according to `s.a`).

 1. `Step1`: The `getTask` function corresponds to the yellow arrow in the figure, which means that the calculated part can be used directly without repeated calculations.
-2. `Step2`: The `p.self.exhaustPhysicalPlans(prop)` function in the figure represents the process of logical operator generating physical operator.
+2. `Step2`: The `p.self.exhaustPhysicalPlans(prop)` function represents the process of logical operators generating physical operators.
+And it corresponds to the logical operator represented by the black font pointing to the physical operators represented by the blue font in the figure.
 For example, logical operator `Agg` generates physical operators `Stream Agg` and `Hash Agg`.
 But some physical operators that do not satisfy the required property cannot be generated.
 For example, if the required property is `s.a` logical operator `DS`, only physical operator `Index Scan(a)` can be generated, but `TableScan` cannot be generated.
 3. `Step3`: After we generate all the possible physical plans, we should compare their costs and choose the lowest cost plan.
 For example, for the plan of `Stream Agg -> Sort Merge Join -> Index Scan(a)`, its cost is `Cost(Stream Agg) + Cost(Sort Merge Join) + Cost(Index Scan(a))`.

 ![find-best-plan](../img/cbo-explain-getBestTask.png)